A little bit about me!

 The Odds have done some pretty amazing gigs over the past 12 years Ive been with them.
 We toured across Canada, played many Juno-fests, traveled on the CP Rail Holiday Train multiple times coast to coast, cruised the Caribbean with The Barenaked Ladies Ships n Dips cruises, got to be the Vancouver Canucks House Band during their insane 2011 run for the Stanley Cup, playing in the arena at every home game and getting to witness first-hand one of Vancouver's most exciting sports runs ever.

 In 2012 I won the Hard Rock / Alternative Category of the 2012 USA Songwriting Competition.
 That was a nice surprise to be recognized outside the usual borders.
 Canada is a big country but the music industry is really quite small!

 Anyways I kept on writing.
 Always writing and cataloging ideas.

-And here I am in 2019 about to fulfill a dream of releasing an instrumental album consisting of material thats literally been sitting half-finished on hard drives, waiting, for years.
+And here I am at the start of 2020 about to fulfill a dream of releasing an instrumental album consisting of material thats literally been sitting half-finished on hard drives, waiting, for years.
 There's some Swan-like hard rock too waiting in the wings but it might have to wait until the instrumental stuff gets its day.
 Or I'll release a little of it at a time.
 Please do stay tuned!